165th Airlift Wing to support 59th Inauguration

-A U.S. Air Force C-130 prepares for takeoff at the 165th Airlift Wing, Savannah, Georgia, Jan.
-16, 2021 transporting Air National Guard Airmen to support the upcoming inauguration.
-The Georgia Air National Guard will be assisting federal and district authorities.
+U.S. Air Force Airmen walk to a C-130 on the flight line of the 165th Airlift Wing, Savannah, Georgia, Jan.
+16, 2021 before flying to D.C. to support the upcoming 59th Presidential Inauguration Jan.
+20. The Georgia Air National Guard will be assisting federal and district authorities.
 (U.S. Air National Guard photo by Amber Williams)

 |Date Taken: